postcss/postcss/docs/api.md

 ```

 `container.each()` only iterates through the container’s immediate children.
-If you need to recursively iterate through all the container’s nodes,
+If you need to recursively iterate through all the container’s descendant nodes,
 use `container.walk()`.

 ### `container.walk(callback)`